Local government reorganisation and devolution

 The government has outlined plans for both devolution and the reorganisation of local government.
-This follows publication of the English Devolution White Paper.
+This follows the publication of the English Devolution White Paper.

 Devolution and the reorganisation of local government are two different things.